martinibiscotti/summitcables/index.md

 ## Base
 **Price:** $20.00

-**Information:** Base covers 1 ft of wire and paracord, heatshrink, and silver USB Type A/Mini B/Micro B connectors.
+Base covers 1 ft of wire and paracord, heatshrink, and silver USB Type A/Mini B/Micro B connectors.

 ###### | previous section | [return to top](#table-of-contents) | [next section](#paracord) |

 ## Paracord
 **Price:** $0.50 per ft (1 ft included in Base)

-**Information:** Type III Paracord is the commerical version of Mil Spec 550 Parachute Cord, also known as Mil Spec Paracord or Mil Spec 550 Paracord.
-This Nylon 550 cord is smooth and pliable which makes it nice to handle.
-The high 550 lb tensile strength gives it superior strength and durability.
-It resists rot, mildew, and UV damage.
+Paracord is a lightweight nylon [kernmantle rope](https://en.wikipedia.org/wiki/Kernmantle_rope), which is used to sleeve the cable wire.

 We will be updating this list from time to time, so be on the lookout!